MOBILE¶

 trace_id, service, status, etc., and viewing Span call relationships with waterfall charts. - Events: Supports viewing key event details and locating events by event ID, monitor fields, etc.

-- RUM: Supports viewing user access data by types such as View, Action, Resource, Long Task, Error, and associating Traces or Resources in details.
+- RUM: Supports viewing user access data by types like View, Action, Resource, Long Task, Error, etc., and associating Traces or Resources in details.

 Query pages support recent time, precise time, field suggestions, and value suggestions.
-After opening a record detail, you can view the summary, field list, raw content, and share console links.
+After opening record details, you can view summaries, field lists, raw content, and share console links.
 In Trace waterfall charts, you can also view associated RUM Resources or enter individual Span details.
 Log query and details:

 Trace query and waterfall chart: